 Kim Il Sung was fully aware of Jo's career.
 But hoping that he would repent of his past wrongdoings and actively turn out in the nation-building effort, he met him several times and explained to him that in order to build a democratic, independent and sovereign state, all the patriotic forces that loved their country and nation and aspired after democracy should unite under the banner of the democratic national united front.

-On the contrary, Jo dreamed of establishing a bourgeois republic with Syngman Rhee as its president, and tried covertly to make the Democratic Party opposed to the Communist Party.
+On the contrary, Jo dreamed of establishing a bourgeois republic and tried covertly to make the Democratic Party opposed to the Communist Party.